GITSALAHE/Blog-PHP/README.md

 a simple blog

 # Installation
-install wamp or xammp to launch server import sql script to your database
+install wamp or xammp to launch server. import sql script to your database. extract the folder in your server.

 # Live result
 Check result : https://gitsalahblog.herokuapp.com/